-- 1. Prior to submission of a cutting permit or road permit, the FSP Holder will: - a. conduct a GIS overlay of each cutblock and associated new road access corridor, consistent with the approach outlined in the user's guide, with the fisher spatial data set to identify the fisher landscape condition, fisher stand condition, and fisher retention targets for each fisher life history component pertaining to the cutblock; - b. ensure a Qualified Professional completes an assessment with recommendations that: - includes field verification of the actual fisher stand condition of the cutblock and access corridor, and whether habitat attributes for denning or resting fisher life history components as identified by the above GIS exercise are present in the cutblock and access corridor (e.g. large diameter trees with cavities and/or bole decay, coarse woody debris (CWD) accumulations, spruce trees with rust brooms); - ii. demonstrates how the information obtained in the above GIS exercise and field work was considered in the final submitted design of cutblock boundaries and road location, wildlife tree retention areas (WTRA), and CWD retention for the cutblock, to retain fisher habitat in relation to the fisher retention targets pertaining to the cutblock, and - iii. the assessment will ensure, to the extent practicable, that the proposed harvest and road construction will meet the Fisher retention targets, and preference is given in WTRA selection to type 1 stands that are below the near landscape condition target. - 2.
+- 1. Prior to submission of a cutting permit or road permit, the FSP Holder will: - a. conduct a GIS overlay of each cutblock and associated new road access corridor, using the fisher habitat retention guidance tool and associated user's guide to identify the fisher retention targets for each fisher life history component pertaining to the cutblock and the location of any polygons with a harvest impact warning, if present. - b. ensure a Qualified Professional completes an assessment with recommendations that: - includes verification of whether habitat attributes for denning or resting fisher life history components as identified by the above GIS exercise are present in the cutblock and access corridor (e.g. large diameter trees with cavities and/or bole decay, coarse woody debris (CWD) accumulations, spruce trees with rust brooms); - ii. demonstrates how the information obtained in the above GIS exercise was considered in the final submitted design of cutblock boundaries and road location, wildlife tree retention areas (WTRA), and CWD retention for the cutblock, to retain fisher habitat in relation to the fisher retention targets and harvest impact warnings, pertaining to the cutblock, and - iii. the assessment will ensure, to the extent practicable, that the proposed harvest and road construction will meet the Fisher retention targets, and preference should be given to establishing WTRAs in polygons with a harvest impact warning. - 2.
 The FSP holder will ensure that the recommendations from the Qualified Professional's assessment in clause 1 are followed to the extent practicable when conducting primary forest activities in relation to the cutblock. - 3.
 The FSP holder will comply with the results and/or strategies presented in sections: 5.3 (Wildlife), 5.4 (Riparian Areas), 5.5 (Fish and Sensitive Habitats), 5.7 (Biodiversity), 5.8 (Visual Quality), 5.9 (Cultural Heritage), 5.12 (Wildcraft), 5.15 (CASC) of this FSP.